toml-lang/toml-test/README.md

 cd
-export GOPATH=$HOME/go # if it isn't already set go get github.com/BurntSushi/toml-test # install test suite go get github.com/BurntSushi/toml/toml-test-go # install my parser gotmp/bin/toml-test gotmp/bin/toml-test-go # run tests on my parser
+export GOPATH=$HOME/go # if it isn't already set go get github.com/BurntSushi/toml-test # install test suite go get github.com/BurntSushi/toml/toml-test-go # e.g., install my parser
+gotmp/bin/toml-test gotmp/bin/toml-test-go # e.g., run tests on my parser
-# Outputs: 56 passed, 0 failed
+# Outputs: 63 passed, 0 failed
 ```

-To test your parser, you will have to satisfy the interface expected by
+To test your decoder, you will have to satisfy the interface expected by
 `toml-test` described below.
-Then just execute `toml-test your-parser` in the
+Then just execute `toml-test your-decoder` in the
-`toml-test` directory to run your parser against all tests.
+`toml-test` directory to run your decoder against all tests.

+To test your encoder, the instructions are the same.
+Accept the input/output
+is reversed, and you'll need to run `toml-test -encoder your-encoder`.

-## Interface of a parser
+## Interface of a decoder

-For your parser to be compatible with `toml-test`, it **must** satisfy the
+For your decoder to be compatible with `toml-test`, it **must** satisfy the
 interface expected.

-Your parser **must** accept TOML data on `stdin` until EOF.
+Your decoder **must** accept TOML data on `stdin` until EOF.

-If the TOML data is invalid, your parser **must** return with a non-zero
+If the TOML data is invalid, your decoder **must** return with a non-zero
 exit code indicating an error.

-If the TOML data is valid, your parser **must** output a JSON encoding of that
+If the TOML data is valid, your decoder **must** output a JSON encoding of that
 data on `stdout` and return with a zero exit code indicating success.

-The rest of this section is dedicated to describing that JSON encoding.
+## Interface of an encoder

+For your encoder to be compatible with `toml-test`, it **must** satisfy the
+interface expected.

+Your encoder **must** accept JSON data on `stdin` until EOF.

+If the JSON data cannot be converted to a valid TOML representation, your
+encoder **must** return with a non-zero exit code indicating an error.

+If the JSON data can be converted to a valid TOML representation, your encoder
+**must** output a TOML encoding of that data on `stdout` and return with a zero
+exit code indicating success.

 ### JSON encoding

+The following JSON encoding applies equally to both encoders and decoders.

-* TOML hashes correspond to JSON objects.
+* TOML tables correspond to JSON objects.
+* TOML table arrays correspond to JSON arrays.
 * TOML values correspond to a special JSON object of the form
   `{"type": "{TTYPE}", "value": {TVALUE}}`